 Early detection is said to be the best defense against illness.
 That is especially true when you are dealing with something like Alzheimer's disease, which currently has no cure.

-In honor of World Alzheimer’s Day today and the 5.7 million Americans living with the disease, Dr. John Torres, an NBC News medical correspondent, sat down with Harvard neurologist Rudolph Tanzi to discuss common questions about Alzheimer's and offer tips on how to protect yourself against the deadly disease.
+In honor of the 5.8 million Americans living with the disease, Dr. John Torres, an NBC News medical correspondent, sat down with Harvard neurologist Rudolph Tanzi to discuss common questions about Alzheimer's and offer tips on how to protect yourself against the deadly disease.

 1. What’s Alzheimer’s?
 What’s the difference between Alzheimer’s and dementia?

 "I like to say that dementia, if it was fruits, [if] all fruits are dementia, the most common fruit is like an apple, that’s Alzheimer’s," Tanzi explained.
 "So Alzheimer’s is a type of dementia, and 90 percent of the time we see dementia in the elderly, it’s Alzheimer’s.
 10 percent is other causes."

 According to the National Institute on Aging, Alzheimer's disease is defined as an irreversible, progressive brain disorder that slowly destroys memory and thinking skills.
 For most people, symptoms begin to appear in their mid-60s.
 Alzheimer's is the most common cause of dementia; dementia is defined as the loss of cognitive functioning.

 2. What happens to the brain when you have Alzheimer's?

 "Amyloid plaques are these like sticky bundles, like big boulders, in between the nerve cells.
 And they accumulate. ...
 And they cause the nerve cells to make something called tangles, these twisted filaments that choke the nerve cells from inside," Tanzi said.